cailafinn/CO600-SeriousCyberSec/docs/planning/QuestionPlan.md

 #Question Plan
-This plan includes questions for each level to be be asked, also included are the answers followed by 2 fake answers as the questions will be presented as multiple choice.
+- This plan includes questions for each level to be asked, also included are the answers followed by 2 fake answers as the questions will be presented as multiple choice.
-When adding questions to the game, the answers should be mixed up so that the correct answer is in different position for each question to ensure there isn't a pattern for users to guess to aid learning.
+- When adding questions to the game, the answers should be mixed up so that the correct answer is in a different position for each question to ensure there isn't a pattern for users to guess to aid learning.
+- Each level should have at least 10 questions.

 ## Level 1
 - “First things first, I need to see what went wrong with the security in the house.
 I need to define the CIA triad – now what does it stand for?”
     *= Confidentiality, Integrity, Availability*
     *= Confidentiality, Identity, Acceptability*
     *= Competence, Identity, Availability*

 - "Let's look at confidentiality. before I can find any clues that link to it, I need to define it.
 Select the definition of confidentiality"
     *= preventing unauthorized disclosure of information.
 Includes secrecy, privacy* *= preventing downtime of systems or inability to access data/information* *= preventing unauthorized modification of data and systems*

-- "Looking at this clue here reminds me of one of the CIA triad elements, I remember it's definition, 'it prevents unauthorised modification of data and systes' but which one of the elements does it belong, let me think."
+- "Looking at this clue here reminds me of one of the CIA triad elements, I remember a definition, 'it prevents unauthorised modification of data and systems' but which one of the elements does it belong, let me think."
     *= Integrity*
     *= Availability*
     *= Identity*